CIA = Courage In Action

 While witnessing this moment of unabashed reverence, I was reminded again how fortunate I’ve been to have a father like my dad, and a mother like my mom.
 Watching him in the predawn dark, made me think back to all those long ago winter mornings of my youth.
 It was often still dark when I’d stumble up the stairs from my basement bedroom, weak with sleep, dragging my blanket behind me as I climbed.
 Predictably, I’d find my dad in his underwear, kneeling in front of the brick fireplace steadily blowing life into the beginning sparks of a new flame.

 As I made my way back down the path, I thought how fatherhood doesn’t always get the credit it deserves, when in fact it is as sacred and honorable as motherhood.
 Okay, okay.
 Let’s not go crazy here.
-I mean someone has to be the gold medalist even if it by 1/100 of a second and come on… #momsforthewin 🙂
+I mean someone has to be the gold medalist even if it is by 1/100 of a second and come on… #momsforthewin 🙂

-The distending effects of my dad’s example pull me forward like the tide, tug at my heart with a gravitational force that seems inbred, second nature, instinctual.
+The rippling effects of my dad’s example pull me forward like the tide, tug at my heart with a gravitational force that seems inbred, second nature, instinctual.
 I understand now how exhausting it is to be a parent.
 I know the way your muscles can cramp from endlessly treading the murky water of responsibility.
 How your shoulders stay tense, in constant anticipation of standing rigid and ready to toss the life saver towards the waves, and pull a would be sailor back to safety.
 We have all left the house, my brothers and I. We are all married and have kids and lives of our own, but still my mother, my father, scan the waves, unable to let go of the the guttural call of lifesaving.

 I am certain my father, like me, like all of us, had moments when all he wanted to do was drift away from the chaos of the reef and just be.
 Believe me.
 I have four brothers, who can only be described as spirited.
 Not to mention, me.
 But my father has kept swimming, and so too, must I.